akingabramson/reading_drafts/node_demo/node_intro.md

 ## File Uploads

-We're going a module called 'node-formidable' to parse incoming file data.
+We're going to use a module called 'node-formidable' to parse incoming file data.
 Formidable will put the uploaded file in a /tmp folder on our hard drive.
 We'll use a module called 'fs' to read the contents of that file into our node server.

 In terminal, run `npm install formidable` --it doesn't come standard with node.